ahl27/ahl27.github.io/_pages/coffee.md

 ### Drink Rankings

 - **Best Straight Espresso**: Definitely [Redhawk Coffee](https://maps.app.goo.gl/DePYiuv6np1JnZ2C8), they do a great job with flavorful shots with fruity notes.
 - **Best Hot Latte**: [Abolition Coffee](https://maps.app.goo.gl/BUqGUC7Zw3Bavjot9).
 It's one guy and his coffee shop, and he does an absolutely terrific job.
-Hours are kinda funky -- you can't roll in here at any time like you would a Starbucks.
+Hours are kinda funky -- you can't roll in here at any time like you would a Starbucks. *Edit: I've just learned that Abolition has sadly closed, so I'm in the process of finding somewhere new.*
 - **Best Iced Latte**: Still looking for a place -- we're not quite to iced drink season and I don't have a great memory of where I liked last season, so this spot will have to wait until the summer.
 - **Best Iced Seasonal Drinks**: Previously Adda, but now actively searching for something new.
 - **Best Hot Seasonal Drinks**: [Arriviste Coffee](https://maps.app.goo.gl/XjRXDpzC7Hvu6ikR9) in Shadyside has super fun specialty drinks.
 I feel like a really good specialty drink is more than just making a cool syrup and throwing it in a latte.
 Arriviste definitely does this (although they also have many cool house-made syrups!).